Welcome to the Year 6 class pages.

 Our teachers have challenges us to find something that doesn't involve maths... so far we haven't been very successful as maths seems to be in everything!
 If you have any ideas, let your teacher know.

 Congratulations to those children who have made it to the first milestone in the Race to Read Challenge by reading everyday for the past 30 days!
 Fantastic!
 Remember to keep up the good work and keep bringing in your reading records.
 Do you have any good book recommendations?
 Let your teacher know about them!

-In English this term we will be developing our fiction and non-fiction skills in range of different text types.
+In English this term , we are basing our writing around 'Atomic1.
+We will be developing our fiction and non-fiction skills in range of different text types.
 We will use our topic as a stimulus for writing too.